kubernetes-sigs/kustomize/cmd/config/docs/commands/set.md

 The description and setBy fields are left unmodified unless specified with flags.

-To create a custom setter for a field see: `kustomize help config create-setter`
+To create a custom setter for a field see: `kustomize help cfg create-setter`

 ### Examples